Workshop Program

 Maciej Bednarek (ETH Zurich), Guillermo Barrenetxea Kobas (Swisscom), Mirja Kühlewind (ETH Zurich), and Brian Trammell (ETH Zurich).

-Multi-Homed on a Single Link: Using Multiple IPv6 Access Networks.
-Short Paper
+Multi-Homed on a Single Link: Using Multiple IPv6 Access Networks

 Philipp S. Tiesel (TU-Berlin), Bernd May (TU-Berlin), and Anja Feldmann (TU-Berlin).